DrC0okie/HEIG_PCO_Labo2/README.md

 ## Performance tests

 The performance of the hash cracker is measured on a 4 character salted password and with a different number of threads.
 The salt used throughout the tests is `pco23`.
-The tests were performed on a 8-core AMD Ryzen 7 PRO 6850U CPU (Machine 1) and on a <config> CPU (Machine 2).
+The tests were performed on a 16-core AMD Ryzen 7 PRO 6850U CPU with the amount of cores artificially limited to 2, 4 or 8 using the `taskset` program.
+All times are in milliseconds.
+The benchmarks were ran once with the password situated in the middle of the search space and once at the beginning/end of the search space.

 ### Middle of the search space
 The difficulty lies in the fact that the password must be situated in the middle of the search space for results to be meaningful.